 5. Use Essential Oils

 Studies have found that peppermint essential oil can reduce bowel inflammation and soothe the digestive tract, reducing loose stools.
 Studies have also found that peppermint oil has active ingredients including menthol or monoterpine, which has anti-spasmotic properties due to its ability to block calcium channels within the intestinal smooth muscles.
 This helps stop cramping, frequent elimination and pains.

 Certain studies have found that use of peppermint oil seems to be most effective in relieving abdominal pain in diarrhea in people with diarrhea-predominant irritable bowel syndrome, which is often caused by multiple factors and can be hard to treat.
 One double-blind, randomized, placebo-controlled study involving 74 patients with IBS found that after six weeks of using peppermint oil three times daily, abdominal pain and quality of life were markedly improved compared with a placebo group not using peppermint.

-How to Stop Diarrhea in Infants & Children
+How to Stop Diarrhea in Infants and Children